 The rules depend on various factors such as your country of origin or places you stayed in.
 The current situation in Italy, as well as your reasons for traveling, may also limit your entry to the country.
 You may visit this website to check if you can enter Italy at this time.

-Here are the special rules to people coming from these countries.
+Here are the special rules for people coming from these countries.